-mirrored_baf (above_half=None, tumor_boost=False) Mirrored B-allele frequencies (BAFs).
+mirrored\baf (above\half=None, tumor\boost=False)

-If above_half is set to True or False, flip BAFs to be all above 0.5 or below 0.5, respectively, for consistency.
-Otherwise mirror in the direction of the majority of BAFs.
+Mirrored B-allele frequencies (BAFs).

-With tumor_boost, normalize tumor-sample allele frequencies to the matched normal sample's allele frequencies.
+- above\half (bool or None) If specified, flip BAFs to be all above 0.5 (True) or below 0.5 (False), respectively, for consistency.
+Otherwise, if None, mirror in the direction of the majority of BAFs. - tumor\boost (bool) Normalize tumor-sample allele frequencies to the matched normal sample's allele frequencies.